B3N14M1N/B3N14M1N.github.io/README.md

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=B3N14M1N&theme=tokyonight)

 ## 🤝 Contributing
-While this is my personal project that I built from scratch, it's open to the public.
-If you'd like to suggest improvements or modifications:
+While this is my personal project, it's open to the public.
+If you'd like to suggest improvements, modifications or just use it for yourself:
 ```
 git clone https://github.com/B3N14M1N/B3N14M1N.github.io.git
 ```